Anass304/learn-shell/README.md

 # learn-shell

-# We will learn shell scripting
+# We will learn shell scripting here

 # topics